-True Story: I used to be a TERRIBLE food photographer– yet somehow thought I was good? lmao.
-You know those people who post food pics that are SO dark and shitty that the food literally looks like shit?
+True Story: I used to be a TERRIBLE food photographer– You know those people who post food pics that are SO dark that the food literally looks like poop?
 (But is probably really bomb)?
 Yeah… that was me.

 So lets backtrack and explain how it all started….